ABDIRAHMAN-I/Data-Engineering-project-Tokyo-Olympics-2020/README.md

 ## start transforming the data
-What do we expect the transformed data to look like?
-(What should it contain?
-What contraints should we apply to it?)
+What do we expect the transformed data to look like, what should it contain and what constraints should we apply to it?

 The aim is to refine our dataset to ensure it is structured and ready for analysis.

 The transformed data should meet the following criteria and constraints:

 1. Rename column names correctly using this code **athletes = athletes.withColumnRenamed("NOC", "Country")**